ysyk2021/the-productivity-challenge-a-30-day-program-for-boosting-efficiency/src/chapter-4-3.md

-Chapter 12: Developing Strategies for Increasing Energy
+Developing Strategies for Increasing Energy
 =======================================================

 Sustaining high energy levels is crucial for maintaining productivity and achieving optimal efficiency.
 This chapter will guide you through various strategies to increase and maintain your energy levels throughout the day, allowing you to accomplish more and perform at your best.